vidur-88/consul_contents/README.md

 Description
 -----------

-Consul-contents get default as a root directory and give data inside default in dict format.
+Consul-contents read **default** as a root directory from consul.
-If you want to change any value inside default directory server to server.
-You just need to set ENV in your server os that is CONSUL_ENV_NAME='xxxxx'.
+If you want to change any data inside **default** directory server to server or want to specific root directory on consul.
+You just need to set a env variable on your system that is CONSUL_ENV_NAME='xxxxx'.

-Consul-content first read data from default directory and then CONSUL_ENV_NAME directory from consul.
-If new data in CONSUL_ENV_NAME then it will add in resultant dict (default dir data) otherwise overwrite on existing default data.
+Consul-content first read data from **default** directory and make a resultant dict.
+Then it reads **CONSUL_ENV_NAME** directory from consul and modify the resultant dict which we got after reading **default** directory

 Example with consul snapshots: